Skip to content

 Role

-Mike is a senior lecturer in Psychology and a member of the Department of Psychology in the School of Social Sciences.
-He is a registered clinical psychologist, an associate fellow of the British Psychological Society, and an Associate Fellow of the Higher Education Academy.
-Since September 2020, he is the chair for the East Midlands branch of the BPS Division of Clinical Psychology.
+Mike is a principal lecturer and a member of NTU Psychology in the School of Social Sciences.
+He is a registered clinical psychologist, an associate fellow of the British Psychological Society, and a Fellow of the Higher Education Academy.
+Since September 2024, he is the co-chair for the national Group of Trainers in Clinical Associates (in Applied) Psychology, GTiCA(A)P.

-Alongside his teaching and research activity, Mike maintains an active interest in developing external collaborations for NTU, particularly in healthcare settings.
+Alongside his teaching activity, Mike is a scholar of psychological practice, and has played a role in a range of workforce developments regionally and nationally.
+He maintains an active interest in developing external collaborations for NTU, particularly in healthcare settings.

 Career overview

-Mike joined NTU in August 2015, having worked within NHS mental health services since 2002.
-He qualified as a clinical psychologist in 2007 and has worked within local Child and Adolescent Mental Health Services (CAMHS) since then.
+Mike had worked within NHS mental health services since 2002.
+He qualified as a clinical psychologist in 2007 and worked within local Child and Adolescent Mental Health Services (CAMHS) from qualification until 2023.
 His most recent role had been specialising in work with young people with severe eating difficulties as part of a new team created by the Trust, taking a co-leadership role in developing the team's processes and bidding for ongoing funding.
-He maintains a small role within this team, continuing clinical and consultation work on a limited basis.

 Mike originally studied at the University of Wales, Bangor, receiving a university scholarship to support his degree and also successfully applying for two external grants for subsistence to undertake research with stroke survivors over the summer of his second year.
 He was then an assistant psychologist with Birmingham and Solihull Mental Health Trust for two years, primarily working with adults with severe and enduring difficulties detained in low secure settings.
-He undertook his clinical training at the University of Sheffield, where he discovered his passion for working with children and families before moving to Nottinghamshire CAMHS.
+He undertook his clinical training at the University of Sheffield, where he discovered his passion for working with children and families before moving to CAMHS in Nottinghamshire Healthcare NHS Foundation Trust.

 Research areas